Warren Buffett’s company has a large stake in 11 public companies. Here are the four Berkshire Hathaway stocks I like best.

 Davita Inc. (DVA) operates 2,753 outpatient kidney dialysis centers serving approximately 206,900 patients; and 259 outpatient dialysis centers located in 10 countries outside of the United States serving approximately 28,700 patients.
 The company beat analysts’ earnings estimates by $0.20 last quarter and is expected to grow at an annual rate of 14.6% over the next five years.

 The Kraft Heinz Company (KHC) is a global food and beverage company, offering products under the Kraft, Oscar Mayer, Heinz, Philadelphia, Lunchables, Velveeta, Planters, Maxwell House, Capri Sun, Ore-Ida, Kool-Aid, Jell-O, Classico, McCafe, Tassimo, TGI Fridays, Taco Bell Home Originals, Plasmon, Pudliszki, Honig, HP, Benedicta, Karvan Cevitam, ABC, Master, Quero, Golden Circle, and Wattie’s names.
-Fourteen analysts have raised the company’s earnings estimates in the past 30 days.
-The company has a current annual dividend yield of 5.28%.
+Fourteen analysts have raised the company’s earnings estimates in recent days.
+The company has a current annual dividend yield of 5.26%.

 Moody’s Corporation (MCO) is a financial services firm, providing credit ratings and assessment services, as well as economic research and analytical tools.
 The company beat analyst forecasts by $0.51 last quarter, and is expected to grow by 14.2% next year.